 - Slurp oysters and enjoy a hearth-fired supper at State of Grace – After killing it with a pack of successful restaurants in Atlanta, Houston native Chef Ford Fry returned home to open up this modern stunner.
 Chef Bobby Matos helms the kitchen, complete with a massive wood-fired hearth, and pumps out a globally-inspired menu with local flair.
 Get twice-fried Korean chicken, sticky & smoky beef rib, cheese enchiladas, and hearth-grilled, Thai curry octopus alongside one of the best oyster programs in town.
 Click here for directions.

 - Hit the patio for happy hour at Brenner’s on the Bayou – While enjoying a steak dinner at the charming lodge restaurant is always a great idea, so is happy hour at Blu Bar, the chic patio bar set right on the lush Buffalo Bayou.
-Offered Monday through Thursday from 5pm to 7pm, sip $4 craft beers and $7 cocktails, martinis, and wines by the glass as you nosh on tasty treats like parmesan frites, tuna tartar tacos, and Mongolian beef skewers.
-Bonus: they host a special happy hour with live music on Sunday afternoons in April and May.
+Offered Monday through Thursday from 5pm to 7pm, sip $4 craft beers and $7 cocktails, martinis, and wines by the glass as you nosh on tasty treats like parmesan frites, tuna tartar tacos, and Angus chipotle-cheddar sliders.
+Bonus: the bar is known to host a special happy hour with live music on Sunday afternoons in the springtime (April and May).
 Click here for directions.

-- Shop, wine and dine at the River Oaks District – The neighborhood’s hottest feature is brand spanking new and full of luxury boutiques, a burgeoning lineup of restaurants and an awesome full service movie theater.
-Shop ‘til you drop at upmarket stores like Intermixx, Stella McCartney and Dior.
-Stop for a bite to eat at the Parisian-inspired Toulouse Café and Wine Bar and look out for openings including Mexican-Asian Kitchen SumoMaya, high-class steakhouse Steak 48, and Dallas cosmopolitan comfort spot The Porch.
-Finish the night at iPic, where you can catch a blockbuster in the comfort of a cozy pod complete with reclining seats, free popcorn and a blanket.
-Oh, and a ninja-like server that will quietly bring you filet mignon sliders alongside stellar selection of craft cocktails, beer and wine.
+- Shop, wine and dine at the River Oaks District – The neighborhood’s hottest new feature is full of luxury boutiques, a burgeoning lineup of restaurants and an awesome full-service movie theater.
+Shop ‘til you drop at upmarket stores like Intermixx, Stella McCartney, and Dior.
+Stop for a bite to eat at spots like the Parisian-inspired Toulouse Cafe and Bar, cool and casual Hopdoddy Burger Bar, sophisticated Vietnamese eatery Le Colonial or high-class steakhouse Steak 48.
+Finish the night at iPic, where you can catch a blockbuster in the comfort of a cozy pod complete with reclining seats, free popcorn, and a blanket.
+Oh, and a ninja-like server that will quietly bring you filet mignon sliders alongside a stellar selection of craft cocktails, beer, and wine.
 Click here for directions.